0mar/mercurial/README.md

 # README #

-This document provides an overview for setting up and running the prototype crowd dynamics simulation Mercurial.
+This document provides an overview for setting up and running the prototype crowd dynamics simulation *Mercurial*.

 ### What is this repository for? ###

 * Quick summary

 This repository is a private repository for a project on Crowd Dynamics simulation, managed by Omar Richardson.
-The simulation is written in Python and relies on some Cython and FORTRAN90 modules to increase computation speed.
+The simulation is written in Python and call some custom libraries written in Fortran90

 * Version

-Current version: 3.1
+Current version: 3.2.
 This simulation is under active development.
 Any information on simulation techniques and features is present in the (currently not disclosed) graduation report.